IdyllicPeripherals/idyllicperipherals.github.io/_projects/2025-04-04-Tai-Hao Keycaps_2026.md

 Currently, they produce ABS keycaps in OEM, Cubic and Low profile.
 I am interested in their ABS OEM because I like the legends and it has a thickness of 1.0mm which is very similar to SP DCS.
 I am currently using their OEM ABS Olivetti keyset and I’m really enjoying it with Cherry Browns.
+The font appears to be Helvetica which looks different to both Gorton and Cherry.

  <div class="gallery3" data-columns="1">
 	<img src="/images/Photo_Projects/Tai_Hao_Thickness.jpg">